-IDS 296 Sole Food: Digestible Sneaker Cultr
+IDS 296 Sole Food: Digestible Sneaker Cultr 3.00 credit hours

 IDS 296: Sole Food: Digestible Sneaker Culture Three Credit Hours This course addresses societal ills, life and identity within that culture, and explores the overall impact and phenomenon of sneakers on a global level.
 Whether an aficionado of sneaker culture or a contentious observer of the culture, this course examines the true essence of all things sneaker culture.
 Fulfills the Integrated Studies, Global Studies, Emergent Fields Pillar.